Thursday, November 29, 2018

 ST: Aldo Boffi

-Aldo Boffi played club football with Seregno, A.C.
-Milan and Atalanta.
+Aldo Boffi began his club football with Seregno.
+He became a star with AC Milan.
 During the 1938–39 season, he was joint-capcannonieri (top scorer) in Serie A, along with Ettore Puricelli of Bologna, with 19 goals; he managed the same feat in the 1939–40 and 1941–42 Serie A seasons, with 24 and 22 goals respectively.
-He was capped twice for Italy.
+He played briefly with Atalanta before going back to Seregno.
+He was capped twice for Italy in 138 and 1939.

 ST: Filippo Inzaghi

 Inzaghi is one of the most prolific goalscorers of all time, fifth in Italy, with 313 goals scored in official matches.
 He is currently the fourth-highest goal scorer in European club competitions with 70 goals.
 With AC Milan, he won two UEFA Champions League titles (2003, 2007). he made his national team debut in 1997.
+He also played for Juventus before joining AC Milan.
+For the national team, he was capped 57 times scoring 25 goals.
 He went to all major tournaments from 1998 to 2006.
 He won the World Cup in 2006, but only played in one match.

 Filippo Inzaghi